 Bodies Across Borders: Oral and Visual Memory in Europe and Beyond (BABE)

-The project intends to study intercultural connections in contemporary Europe, engaging both native and ‘new’ Europeans.
+The project intended to study intercultural connections in contemporary Europe, engaging both native and ‘new’ Europeans.
 These connections are woven through the faculties of embodied subjects – memory, visuality and mobility – and concern the movement of people, ideas and images across the borders of European nation-states.
-Memory will be understood not only as oral or direct memory, but also as cultural memory, substantiated in various cultural products.
-Our study aims to understand new forms of European identity as they develop in an increasingly diasporic world.
+Memory is understood not only as oral or direct memory, but also as cultural memory, substantiated in various cultural products.
+Our study aimed to understand new forms of European identity as they develop in an increasingly diasporic world.
 Europe today is not only a key site of immigration, after having been for centuries an area of emigration, but also a crucial point of arrival in a global network designed by mobile human beings.

 This project was funded by a European Research Council Advanced Grant

 1 June 2013 - 31 May 2018